xiaoli-dong/pathogenseq/README.md

   > Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_

 ### Check workflow options
+It is not required to clone or download the git repository in order to run the workflow.
 To obtain the workflow options, users can run:
 ```
 # running from remote
 nextflow run xiaoli-dong/pathogenseq -r revision_number(e.g:8657a20) --help